 On behalf of the Public Health Agency of Canada (PHAC), Wisdom2Action has undertaken a research and stakeholder engagement initiative to identify and confirm gaps in youth suicide prevention research in Canada.
 The purpose of this initiative is to better understand the state of youth suicide prevention research, and to identify gaps in both research and knowledge mobilization, all to inform and strengthen the national suicide prevention research agenda.

-If you would like to share your perspective on youth suicide prevention research gaps, and inform our report to PHAC on key areas for additional research, here are some ways to become involved:
+If you would like to share your perspective on youth suicide prevention research gaps, and inform our report to PHAC on key areas for additional research, fill out our survey: